HelenGlover/Digital-Garden/_notes/making-of-civic-tech.md

 Civic Tech DC has always had an incubator model to help ideas turn into projects, but it has been informal and loosely structured.
 In an organization that prioritizes structure where it's needed, the incubator stage is the most critical to formalize.
 By defining a clearer path from pitch to launch, the playbook is intended to make it easier for self-starters to go from "I have an idea" to "I have a plan with milestones."

 The playbook is still in development, but it will represent one of the outcomes of my independent research into what sustains voluntaristic open technology communities.
-Rather than the traditional research outcome of a paper, it is an re-interpretation of research in tangible action or one that can be applied and adapted to the community it studies.
+Rather than the traditional research outcome of a paper, it is a re-interpretation of research in tangible action or one that can be applied and adapted to the community it studies.
 Excited to share its release soon.

 <!-- It is still a work-in-progress, but it will demonstrate independent research in action in applying ethnographic observation to organizational processes and producing a resource that can be used by the community. -->